rtahmasbi/LLM/OpenAI/README.md

 # images.generate()
-It will return teh url for the generated image.
+It will return the url for the generated image.

 ## generate image
 ```py